mkgraiitr/digitalCareHospital/README.md

    can be built by implementing TreatmentStrategy interface.
 5) DigitalDoctor has a strategy field.
 This strategy can be changed for different doctors (experienced, immature).
 6) The new strategies could also be focused on saving maximum patients (treating sever patients first), or any other strategy for that matter
+7) Strategy can also be determined by AI/ML engines for treatment